andrewcooke/choochoo/docs/impulse.md

     Fatigue.Bike: Data needed to calculate the FF-model fitness - see Response enum 1970-01-01 00:00:00+00:00: {"src_name": "HR Impulse", "src_owner": "HeartRateStatistics", "dest_name": "Fatigue", "tau_days": 7, "scale": 5, "start": 0}

-This is a JSON-encoded value and a modified value can be entered directly.
-For example, to change `scale`:
+This is a JSON-encoded dict and a modified value can be entered directly.
+For example, to change `scale` to `7`:

     > ch2 constants --set Fatigue.Bike '{"src_name": "HR Impulse", "src_owner": "HeartRateStatistics", "dest_name": "Fatigue", "tau_days": 7, "scale": 7, "start": 0}'